An Easy Guide to Website Security

 As a website owner, your utmost priority should always be to ensure that you are running the latest and greatest versions of all software your website relies on – for example; WordPress, all themes, plugins and any other scripts your site uses.

-While we are mentioning updates for your website – it’s also advisable to update your devices themselves; applying any security/maintenance updates regularly to your devices and the software within, including your web browser.
+Regular updates are crucial to protect your website from attackers who exploit vulnerabilities to gain unauthorized access.
+It’s also advisable to update your devices themselves; applying any security/maintenance updates regularly to your devices and the software within, including your web browser.

 Hackers can use something as simple as a web form to find vulnerabilities in your code and then exploit these insecurities to make it act unusually.
 It will lead to many problems for you and your website (none of which you want).